Eric-Chng/HHS-library-app/README.md

 ## Key Features

--Robust backend relational database to store information -Well commented database access code
+* Robust backend relational database to store information
+* Well commented database access code
--Checkout with your phone for ease of access -Intelligent keyword search algorithm to look for books -Hold system that lets you reserve a book to pick up later -Customized map to identify book locations
+* Checkout with your phone for ease of access
+* Intelligent keyword search algorithm to look for books
+* Hold system that lets you reserve a book to pick up later
+* Customized map to identify book locations
--Bug reporting to enable continuous development
+* Bug reporting to enable continuous development
--Smart resource management to reduce database calls and memory leaks
+* Smart resource management to reduce database calls and memory leaks

 ## Deployment